helospark/longtermstockfundamentals/README.md

  - You need a license to https://site.financialmodelingprep.com/developer/docs/ to download the financial fundamental data (currently cheapest is $19/month).
  - You also need a free API key to https://apilayer.com/marketplace/currency_data-api
  - Run com.helospark.financialdata.util.StockDataDownloader as Java application, and give `-DAPI_KEY=FINANCIALMODLINGPREP_API_KEY -DAPI_LAYER_API_KEY=APILAYER_API_KEY`` as VM arguments
+ -- By default it will download it under your: ~/Documents/financials
  - You may want to filter what to download by commenting out unnecessary symbols.
 By default it downloads all known stocks (about 40 000 stocks, ~20GB).

+Then run the DB and graphite instance using docker-compose in the base directory like:

+    docker-compose up

+Finally you can run the application: `com.helospark.financialdata.FinancialDataApplication` as Java application using parameters:

+    -Xmx4200m -DSTOCK_CACHE_SIZE=100 -DFX_CACHE_SIZE=100 -DAPI_KEY=FINANCIALMODLINGPREP_API_KEY

-Once you have the data, run `com.helospark.financialdata.FinancialDataApplication` as Java application.
-You will then be able to reach the UI on http://localhost:8080/stock/INTC
+You will then be able to reach the UI on http://localhost:8080

+Default (admin) account to login:
+ - Username: root@longtermstockfundamentals.com
+ - Pass: changeme1

-You can change the stock ticket in the URI to see different stocks.
+You can change the default user in DynamoDbInitializer class.

+To get full functionality, you also have to pass `-Dspring.profiles.active=development-secret` and create a application-development-secret.properties file from the secrets at the bottom of application.properties properly filled out (needed for registration, Stripe integration).

+To run in production environment pass the the right active profile and create the necessary properties file.

 ### Utils